 The CIHT South West Emerging Professionals Group

+The Emerging Professionals Group (EPG) is a sub-group of the CIHT South West for professionals starting out in the field as a student or apprentice, that are under 35 years of age or in the first 7 years of their careers in the sector.
 We organise and host educational, networking and social events specifically for emerging professionals, as well as represent emerging professionals on the main CIHT South West committee.
 In 2024 we made the decision to merge the former Bristol and Exeter regional EPGs into one group for the South West.
 We are now made up of Emerging Professionals from Gloucestershire all the way down to Cornwall, including the islands and moors in between.

 Stay in touch